17ms/pure-be/README.md

 # HTTP API backend for a Sudoku solver

-Actix Web HTTP API capable of solving Sudokus using Straightforward Depth-First Search (SDFS).

 ## Performance

 Benchmarks are produced using a few randomly picked samples (of different difficulty levels) from Gordon Royle's [collection](https://web.archive.org/web/20120730100322/http://mapleta.maths.uwa.edu.au/~gordon/sudokumin.php) of 49151 distinct Sudoku configurations.

 ## Endpoints

-- `/sdfs`: Straightforward Depth-First Search bruteforce solver
+- `/sdfs`: Straightforward Depth-First Search bruteforce solver (will be upgraded, see [roadmap](#roadmap))

-All endpoints accept the input Sudokus in the following JSON format:
+All endpoints parse the input Sudokus from stringified flat grids received in the following JSON format:

 ```json
 [